-In the event that the costs incurred for any works provided by a landowner/developer exceed the value attributed in a planning agreement, excluding a change in scope agreed in writing by the City:
+In the event that the costs incurred for any works provided by a landowner/developer exceed the value attributed in a planning agreement:

 - a. the City will not agree for those additional costs to be: - i. refunded to the developer; or - ii. off-set against any development contributions required to be made by the developer; and - b. the developer will not be able to make any further claim against the City for those additional costs.